jameslafferty/MailChimp-Widget/readme.txt

 * First release.

 == Upgrade Notice ==
+= 0.6.2 =
+* Removed old merge data.
+Thank you to [huguespisapia](http://wordpress.org/support/profile/huguespisapia) for letting me know about this. (critical upgrade)

 = 0.6.1 =
 * Corrects some additional minor errors that come up in WP_DEBUG mode.